 Whether an illness or its medication is to blame, many of the chronically ill have compromised immune systems.
 Taking precautions to protect their health is a way of life.
 For these people, what may be a common cold to others can turn deadly in an instant.

 The pandemic hasn’t changed our lives in the same manner that it has our healthy friends and family members.
 Staying home to avoid becoming sick or because of illness is our norm.
-For example, if I have a lunch planned on Wednesday and patient advocacy event on Saturday, lunch will be canceled if I feel worn down or find out that the person I planned to meet had or was getting over a cold.
+For example, if I have a lunch planned on Wednesday and a patient advocacy event on Saturday, lunch will be canceled if I feel worn down or find out that the person I planned to meet had or was getting over a cold.

 Masks, while uncomfortable and yes, annoying, provide a layer of protection when we have to spend time in crowded places.
 The person next to you on a plane isn’t wearing a mask for attention.
 They just want to make it to their destination without getting sick.